This post may contain affiliate links. Disclosure here.

 The reason why I decided to start posting these monthly blog growth reports is because I thought they might be useful to some of you who are in this process yourself.

-I have been reading blog growth reports from other bloggers too and they have helped me tremendously in building my own strategy.
+I have been reading blog growth report posts from other bloggers too and they have helped me tremendously in building my own strategy.

 In these posts I basically dive into my analytics and share with you what I think has worked and hasn’t worked in order to keep the blog growing.